 Let us all pretend to be responsible adults until it comes naturally to us and enjoy this marvelous dish.

 Bacalao con huevos (codfish with eggs) is also a popular dish and can be made just like this one by leaving out the tayota.

 How to serve

 About this recipe

-It also so happens that bacalao con papa (codfish with potatoes) is one of my favorite Dominican dishes.
+It also so happens that bacalao guisado (codfish with potatoes) is one of my favorite Dominican dishes.
 Not surprisingly, I also liked this new hybrid dish very much.